 Kepler College’s online certificate program for one year is $6,560 with optional Advanced Certificate for an addition $3,180.
 There is a $40 enrollment fee and a dozen or two required texts for the year, that can range from $15-$50 each.
-Unfortunately Kepler’s online-only platform makes it difficult to connect with a community of engaged people, both faculty and students.
-The cost makes it the same as a full time year spent in community college.
+Kepler’s online-only platform makes it difficult to connect with a community of engaged people, both faculty and students.
+The cost makes it the same as a full-time academic year spent in community college.

-While a very small number of brick-and-mortar schools exist in the world today, the few U.S. schools are between $16 – $40 per instruction hour.
-These are somewhat thinner in subjects covered with less class time, some focusing on the more casual of learners hoping to grasp basic essentials.
-Almost all are a single teacher operation.
+While a very small number of brick-and-mortar schools exist in the world today, the few U.S. schools run between $16 – $40 per instruction hour.
+These schools typically run thinner in the subjects covered with less class time, most focusing on the more casual of learners hoping to grasp basic essentials.
+Almost all are a single-teacher operation.

 A U.K. astrology school is $14.00 USD per instruction hour while a U.K. institution with an astrology-adjacent degree program is over $16,000 USD a year without housing, books, institutional fees.